-Table 3.
+Table 2.
 Simulation results of the model with the door constantly closed; results in seconds.

+It is shown from table 2 that visibility is a far more important parameter than temperature due to the fact that smoke development in general goes much faster than the temperature development in a room (depending on the material on fire).
+As is shown from the table the visibility criteria are met in 114 second for 10 meters and 129 seconds for 6.23 meters when applying the generally used fire conditions of 250 kW/m2 and a time constant of 300 seconds (model #2).
+When the sheets and the beds would be made fire retardant a lower time constant or lower heat release rate is more probable.
 The visibility criteria are met at 177 seconds for the 10 meter criteria and 201 seconds for the 6.23 metre criteria for the model with a lower time constant (model #4).
 For the model with the lower heat release rate (model #1) the criterion for 10 meter visibility is met at 155 seconds and the criterion for 6.23 metre is reached at 171 seconds.
 These differences seem relatively small on an absolute scale, but can be lifesaving in emergency situations where every minute counts.